U.S. Route 6 in Connecticut: Willimantic bypass

 I-84 was to be an expressway that would connect the modern I-384 with the modern US 6 Willimantic bypass.
 From here, I-84 would continue to Providence, Rhode Island.
 This idea was planned in the 1960s but abandoned in 2005.

 The Connecticut Department of Transportation (CTDOT) had planned since the 1960s to upgrade the segment between Bolton and Columbia to an expressway, connecting I-384 to the existing expressway segment in Windham.
 However, this particular segment of US 6 passes through an environmentally sensitive area centered around the Hop River.
 Construction had been planned to begin in the late 1980s, but federal, state, and local officials could not reach an agreement on a feasible route that avoided the Hop River wetlands and development within the towns of Andover, Bolton, Coventry, and Columbia.
 The affected towns, CTDOT, and the Connecticut Department of Environmental Protection (DEP) favored a northern alignment (Alternative 133B), which would avoid the town centers and nearby wetlands.
 The Environmental Protection Agency, U.S. Army Corps of Engineers (USACE), and Federal Highway Administration (FHWA) favored a southerly alignment (Alternative 133 18/25) that would cut through residential and commercial areas as well as the Hop River's adjoining wetlands.

 Despite opposition from CTDOT, DEP, and affected towns, the FHWA issued a record of decision and USACE issued required permits for Alternative 133 18/25 (southern alignment) in 2001.
 State and local officials continued to press USACE to approve the northern alignment.
 Due to the impasse between state, local, and federal officials, federal funds for the bypass were withdrawn in 2003.
 In 2005, the Capitol Region Council of Governments and CTDOT removed the US 6 bypass from planning, hence CTDOT effectively abandoned further study of the bypass in lieu of upgrading the existing road.

 In 2007, CTDOT began making safety improvements and capacity upgrades to the existing US 6 through Andover, Bolton, and Columbia.

-Major intersections

-Exit numbers are signed throughout the route's overlap with I-84.
+Junction list

 Special routes

 There have been several routes signed as US 6A in the state.
 No special routes currently exist.